jayantjagtap001/CW-Project-G1/README.md

 # Leno Flex
+#introduction
+This project is a clone of the homepage of Lenovo, a popular online shop.
+This project aims to recreate the visual layout and design of the original website's homepage.
 ## header
 Designed with a sleek and visually striking aesthetic, our header sets the stage for an immersive digital experience.
 Navigate seamlessly through Leno Flex world of cutting-edge technology, where every click opens the door to innovation, reliability, and style.
 Explore, engage, and experience the future with Lenovo.
 ![boothead](https://github.com/jayantjagtap001/CW-Project-G1/assets/154405741/40df3f85-100e-41f7-a786-a0cc6f38bbd6)